vineetkala11/Microservice/README.md

 For this segment we need docker installed in our machine.

 - Refer to Dockerfile in each service.
-Below is the sample Dockerfile to create on image of Service.
+Below is the sample Dockerfile to create an image of Service.

 ```
 	FROM openjdk:8